 - Melt the chocolate in a double boiler and set aside.

-- Sift the cocoa and ½ teaspoon baking powder together.
+- Sift the cocoa, ½ teaspoon baking powder and ½ teaspoon salt together.
 Set aside.

-- Sift together the flour, baking soda and the rest of the baking powder.
+- Sift together the flour, baking soda, the rest of the baking powder and salt.

 - In a large mixer bowl, cream butter until light and fluffy.